-In 2014 the Maryland Department of Health applied to the Center for Medicare and Medicaid Services for a 1915(i) Medicaid State Plan Amendment (SPA) to provide home- and communitybased services to children and youth with significant behavioral health challenges.
+In 2014 the Maryland Department of Health applied to the Center for Medicare and Medicaid Services for a 1915(i) Medicaid State Plan Amendment (SPA) to provide home- and community-based services to children and youth with significant behavioral health challenges.
 The 1915(i) was to provide intensive care coordination based on the Wraparound model, family peer support, intensive in-home services, mobile crisis services, in-home and out-of-home respite, expressive and experiential therapies, and flex funds for customized goods and services.
 It was estimated at the time that the 1915(i) would serve 200 children a year.
 In fact, it served 0-15 children a year.

-In 2019 BHA amended the 1915(i) to expand eligibility and slightly revised the communitybased services available to children and families.
+In 2019 BHA amended the 1915(i) to expand eligibility and slightly revised the community-based services available to children and families.
 Again, it was estimated that the 1915(i) would serve 200 children a year.
 In fact, it served 10-30 children a year.

 There are several reasons for the failure of the 1915(i), including overly narrow eligibility requirements and extremely onerous administrative requirements.
-In addition, however, there was no push to enroll families in the 1915(i), because it did not offer much benefit.
-Those families who enrolled expressed frustration that there were no providers of the services that they were entitled to receive (such as respite services, experiential therapies, and intensive inhome services), there was extremely high turnover of care coordinators resulting in no continuity of care, and the overall quality of services was mediocre.
+In addition, however, those families who were enrolled in the 1915(i) expressed frustration that there were no providers of the services that they were entitled to receive (such as respite services, experiential therapies, and intensive in-home services), there was extremely high turnover of care coordinators resulting in no continuity of care, and the overall quality of services was mediocre.
 The extreme shortage of service providers, the astonishingly high turnover of staff, and the low quality of services are all due to inadequate rates.